 Paul Heß's letter to Empress Marie Therese (A-Wsa, Private Institutionen, Pensionsgesellschaft bildender Künstler, A1/1)

 The Empress, of course, granted Paul Heß a free membership in the Pensionsgesellschaft bildender Künstler.
-His financial situation however did not improve.
+His financial situation, however, did not improve.
 At least he was able to procure a secure job for his son Franz Joseph (b.
-8 April 1774), who, being employed as Ingrossist der K.K.
+8 April 1774, A-Ws, Tom.
+138, fol.
+109r), who, being employed as Ingrossist der K.K.
 Tabakgefällsbuchhalterei, provided housing and financial support for his parents.
 On 17 May 1798 Paul Heß committed suicide by jumping into the Danube.
-His body was found almost one month later and on 15 June 1798 was autopsied in Vienna's General Hospital.
-The entry in the municipal death records reads as follows:
+His body was found almost one month later, and on 15 June 1798 was autopsied in Vienna's General Hospital.
+The entry in the municipal death register reads as follows.

-Heß, Paul Graveur von N° 14 in der Josephstadt, welcher in der Donau ertrunken gefunden und im Allgemeinen Krankenhaus gerichtl[ich] besch[au]t worden, alt 54 J[ah]r.
+Heß, Paul Graveur von N° 14 in der Josephstadt, welcher in der Donau ertrunken gefunden, und im Allgemeinen Krankenhaus gerichtl[ich] besch[au]t worden, alt 54 J[ah]r.
+Seifert [coroner]

 Heß was survived by his wife, his son Franz Joseph, and his daughter Katharina (b.
-25 October 1778).
-He left absolutely nothing and his estate was "armuthshalber abgetan" (discounted owing to poverty) by the civil court.
+25 October 1778, A-Ws, Tom.
+39, fol.
+121v).
+He left absolutely nothing and therefore his estate was "armuthshalber abgetan" (discounted owing to poverty) by the civil court.
 The Emperor, who was notoriously interested in cases of murder and suicide, took keen interest in Heß's tragic death and the protocol of the Imperial Cabinet-Chancellery (A-Whh, Protokoll der Kabinettskanzlei, Bd.
 139, Nr.
 955) duly notes: "Hess, Paul Elfenbeingraveur.
 Hat sich wahrscheinlich wegen Schulden in der Donau ersäuft." ("Hess, Paul ivory engraver.
 Drowned himself in the Danube presumably because of debts").
-Not surprisingly none of Paul Heß's three brothers reported to the authorities in the course of the legal proceedings at the civil court.
+Not surprisingly, in the course of the legal proceedings at the civil court, none of Paul Heß's three brothers reported to the authorities.
 It seems that the rift between Paul and Sebastian was mainly caused by Paul's inability to pay back money his brother had lent him.
-In 1799 Paul's son Franz Joseph Heß was promoted to the rank of Raitoffizier (accounting official), he married and together with his wife and his sister moved to his new place of employment in West Galicia.
+In 1799 Paul's son Franz Joseph Heß was promoted to the rank of Raitoffizier (accounting official), he got married (Altsimmering, Tom.
+5, fol.
+56), and together with his wife and his sister moved to his new place of employment in West Galicia.

 Paul Heß was not easily forgotten.
 In 1799, his friend, the Austrian poet Johann Carl Unger published a collection of dedication poems titled Feierstunden.
 Wiens Bewohnern gewidmet (bey I. Alberti's Wittwe) that contains an "Elegie auf den Tod des biedern Künstlers Paul Heß" ("Elegy to the death of the honest artist Paul Heß").

-In Unger's poem (of which the remaining five stanzas can be read here) we also learn that Paul Heß was a proficient singer.
+In Unger's poem (of which the remaining five stanzas can be read on Google books) we also learn that Paul Heß was a proficient singer.

 I do not know where Constanze Mozart's pearl necklace is today.
 Regardless of its current location – whether it is lost or held by the Mozarteum – its value increases immensely by the identification of the creator of its clasp.
 Only about 100 ivory micro-carvings are known today worldwide.
-Most of the Heß brothers' masterpieces are held by the Kunsthistorisches Museum, the British Museum and the Hermitage Museum in Saint Petersburg.
+Most of the Heß brothers' masterpieces are held by the Kunsthistorisches Museum in Vienna, the British Museum, and the Hermitage Museum in Saint Petersburg.
 The inexplicable mastership of the art of Sebastian and Paul Heß will never cease to amaze.